Facial Trauma Treatment

 - You go home the same day of surgery

 - You are eating a normal diet six weeks after surgery

 It is an easier experience than it has been historically.
 The surgeons of Alaska Center for Oral + Facial Surgery collectively performed almost 200 corrective jaw and craniofacial surgeries in 2017 alone.
-We offer the most experience and depth of knowledge and training of anyone in Alaska and rival large practices in the lower 48.

 Dr. Nordstrom’s surgical training was performed entirely out of two different Level One trauma centers, including Legacy Emanuel Hospital and Oregon Health and Sciences University.
 He has comprehensive knowledge and skill in the treatment of traumatic injuries to the head and neck, and contemporary training in accepted advancements in the treatment of these cases.
 Dr. Nordstrom’s training at these centers involved treatment of nearly every traumatic condition from the above the collarbones to the forehead.
 He can provide comprehensive care of head and neck trauma both soft and hard tissue and maintains relationships with other subspecialists in this field if needed to provide up-to-date care.
 This past year he published a chapter for Wiley-Blackwell on the contemporary management of orbital trauma (trauma to the eye socket.)
 He utilizes new and rapidly advancing technologies, such as 3D reconstruction and Virtual Surgical Planning, to improve surgical outcomes for patients — and is one of the only surgeons with formal training in this area within the state of Alaska.

 The facial surgeries we offer include but are not limited to:

 - Tumors or cysts